ZZ Top: Formation

-Billy Gibbons had formed the band Moving Sidewalks in Houston in 1966 with Dan Mitchell on drums, Tom Moore on keyboards, and Don Summers on bass.
+Billy Gibbons had formed the band the Moving Sidewalks in Houston in 1966 with Dan Mitchell on drums, Tom Moore on keyboards, and Don Summers on bass.
 The group earned Gibbons local recognition, with their single "99th Floor" becoming a local hit.
 After opening for various popular groups such as the Doors, Jimi Hendrix, and the 13th Floor Elevators, Moving Sidewalks eventually released the album Flash (1969).
-By this point, both Moore and Summers had been drafted into the United States Army to fight in the Vietnam War, and Gibbons and Mitchell subsequently recruited bassist-keyboardist Lanier Greig, thus forming the first iteration of ZZ Top.
+By this point, both Moore and Summers had been drafted into the United States Army to fight in the Vietnam War, and Gibbons and Mitchell subsequently recruited bassist-keyboardist Lanier Greig, thus forming the first iteration of ZZ Top in June 1969.
 The name of the band was Gibbons' idea; the band had a small apartment covered with concert posters, and he noticed that many performers' names used initials.
 Gibbons particularly noticed B.B.
-King and Z. Z. Hill, and thought of combining the two into "ZZ King", but considered it too similar to the original name.
+King and Z.Z.
+Hill, and thought of combining the two into "ZZ King", but considered it too similar to the original name.
 He then figured that "king is at the top" which gave him the idea of naming the band "ZZ Top".

 Early years (1969–1972)

-ZZ Top was managed by Bill Ham, a Waxahachie, Texas, native who had befriended Gibbons a year earlier.
+ZZ Top was managed by Bill Ham, a Waxahachie, Texas native who had befriended Gibbons a year earlier.
 They released their first single, "Salt Lick", in 1969, and the B-side contained the song "Miller's Farm".
 Both songs credited Gibbons as the composer.
 Shortly after the recording of "Salt Lick", Greig was replaced by bassist Billy Ethridge, a bandmate of Stevie Ray Vaughan's, and Mitchell was replaced by Frank Beard of American Blues.

 Due to lack of interest from the major American record companies, ZZ Top accepted a record deal from London Records, the American affiliate of the British Decca Records label.
 Unwilling to sign a recording contract, Ethridge quit the band and Dusty Hill, Frank Beard's American Blues bandmate, became his replacement in late 1969.
 At this moment, all three members of the band were 20 years old.
 After Hill moved from Dallas to Houston, ZZ Top signed with London in 1970.
 They performed their first concert together at a Knights of Columbus Hall in Beaumont, Texas, on February 10, 1970.
 The show was booked by KLVI radio personality Al Caldwell, who was also instrumental in broadcasting the band's first recordings.

 In addition to assuming the role as the band's leader, Gibbons became the main lyricist and musical arranger.
 With the assistance of Ham and engineer Robin Hood Brians, ZZ Top's First Album (1971) was released.
 It featured "barrelhouse" rhythms, distorted guitars, double entendres, and innuendo.
 The music and songs reflected ZZ Top's blues influences.
 Following their debut album, the band released Rio Grande Mud (1972), which produced their first charting single, "Francine".